 Brisbane is an outside city all year round, with daytime winter temperatures rarely getting below 20 degrees.
-Slap on some sunscreen and start exploring the sunny, humid, beer-loving Brisbane.
+Slap on some sunscreen and start exploring the sunny, humid, beer-loving city.

 Previously referred to as a big country town, Brisbane has carved itself out as a strong center of Australian local music and bar culture.
 As the country’s third most populous city, Brisbane is big enough to have great shopping, wonderful restaurants, and world-class entertainment, whilst still maintaining a friendly atmosphere.
 Its approximately 2 million residents generally have a better work/life balance than in Sydney or Melbourne.
 Here are some suggestions to get you started.